bwhelm/vim-listmode/README.md

 them to ListMode functions.
 When it is toggled off, the old mappings are restored.

+ListMode can be configured to remap "o" and "O" to insert list headers as appropriate.
+This option is set through *g:ListMode_remap_oO*.

 Toggling ListMode on optionally changes the folds in a document.
 This option is set through *g:ListMode_folding*.

 ListMode defines a list item text object, so that in normal mode typing "cil" will delete the current list item, not including the list prefix, and put vim into insert mode.
 Similarly, typing "dal" in normal mode will delete the current list item including the list prefix.
 The character that designates the list text object is defined by *g:ListMode_textobj* and is "l" by default.
 This feature requires that the vim-textobj-user plugin (<http://www.vim.org/scripts/script.php?script_id=2100>) be installed.

 ## OVERVIEW OF MARKDOWN (AND PANDOC) LISTS